humhub/humhub/protected/humhub/docs/guide/dev-javascript.md

 __How does it work:__

 1. An action-event-handler is bound to all dom nodes with a `data-action-click` on startup.
-2. If a click event is fired on this node, the action-event-handler will search for a global registered event "edit" (which should not be registered)
+2. When triggered the action-event-handler does check if a direct handler was provided
-3. Since there is no global "edit" handler the action-handler will try to call the content-action-handler
+2. If not it will try to call `Component.handleAction`
-4. This handler will search a parent node of the triggered button node with a data-content-base and instanziate the content by type.
+3. If this handler does find a sorrounding component it will instantiate the component and try to execute the given handler.
-5. After content instance creation, the given handler is called (in this case edit).
+4. If no other handler was found, the handler will try to find a handler in the humhub namespace.

-The default action-handler for actions like delete/edit need to determine an action url this can either be done by adding a data-action-url/data-action-url-click directly to the trigger node or by adding data-content-edit-url/data-content-delete-url to the data-content-base or a parent data-content-base, in which the direct trigger assignment will overwrite an data-content-base assignment, which will overwrite the url setting of a parent data-content-base.
+The content-action-handler for actions like delete/edit need to lookup an action url this can either be done by adding a data-action-url/data-action-url-click directly to the trigger node or by adding data-content-edit-url/data-content-delete-url to the component root or a parent component root.
+A direct trigger assignment will overwrite a direct component assignment, which will overwrite the setting of a parent data-content-base.

-> TIP: If your content does not need to overwrite the defaults or provides some additional actions (Like the Task in the example) you can just set the data-content-base without any value.
+> TIP: If your content does not need to overwrite the defaults or provides some additional actions (Like the Task in the example) you can just set ´content.Content´ as ´data-action-component´.

 > TIP: beside the default handler the content can define other handler by simply adding it to the content prototype